INTENT: our objective is to raise standards in Maths.

 With the support of the NCTEM and local Maths Hubs we continually develop our teaching practice and design our lessons and activities with great care.
 Small, carefully sequenced steps are planned to help build a deep conceptual knowledge alongside developing procedural fluency.
 Concrete and pictorial representations of mathematics are also chosen carefully to help explain reasoning and secure understanding.

 Class teachers are clear that their role is to teach in a precise way which makes it possible for all pupils to engage successfully with tasks at the expected level of challenge.
-They design quality bespoke questions and worksheets that allow pupils to use them to return to topics studied, for consolidation and for revision.
+They design and select quality bespoke questions and worksheets that allow pupils to show their understanding.
+Pupils can use these to return to topics studied, for consolidation and for revision.

 Throughout each lesson formative assessment takes place and feedback is given to the children in the moment which allows them to address misconceptions or make new links immediately.
 Teacher’s then use this assessment to influence their planning and ensure that they are not moving forward too quickly.
 As a result the majority of pupils move through the programmes of study at broadly the same pace.
 However, decisions about when to progress are always based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly are challenged through being offered rich and sophisticated problems/questions before any acceleration through new content.
 Those who are not sufficiently fluent are given extra time and support to consolidate their understanding, through additional practice in Maths On Track (MOT).

-The balance of this approach enables the success of each child in making progress which in turn has led to improved outcomes for children at the end of each Key Stage.
+The balance of this approach enables the success of each child in making progress which in turn leads to improved outcomes for all pupils at the end of each Key Stage.